The super nabla operator: Multi-labeled Dyck paths

 Suppose there are $r$ weak descents in $\overline{w}$ at position $i$.
-Then $\pi$ must have at least $r$ east-steps succeeding its $i^{\ith}$ north-step.
-If there are precisely $r$ east-steps directly after the $i^{\ith}$ north-step, then we require $w_{i0} > w_{i+1,0}$.
-If there are more than $r$ east-steps instead, then we are free to choose any value for $w_{i+1,0}$.
-This gives an expansion as linear combination of products of elementary symmetric functions (see \autoref{equation:elementary_expansion} below). \begin{definition} For a multilabeled Dyck path $p = (\pi, w)$, we denote by $\eta(p)$ the unique composition of $n$ whose corresponding partial sums set is such that
+Then $\pi$ must have at least $r$ east steps succeeding its $i^{\ith}$ north step.
+If there are precisely $r$ east steps directly after the $i^{\ith}$ north step, then we require $w_{i0} > w_{i+1,0}$.
+If there are more than $r$ east steps instead, then we are free to choose any value for $w_{i+1,0}$.
+This gives an expansion as linear combination of products of elementary symmetric functions (see \Cref{equation:elementary_expansion} below).